 Almost every healthcare professional we deal with will ask us about hoist slings.
-It’s one of our specialties, and we advice people day-in day-out to work out which sling to use.
+It’s one of our specialities, and we advise people day-in-day-out to work out which hoisting sling to use.
 There are a few things to consider when we look at specifying slings, let’s take a look at some of the criteria on our checklist.

 The size of the sling is particularly important, as it can affect the individual’s comfort and safety during transfers.
 If the sling is too small, then it could be tight in certain areas, and if the sling is too big, then the person could quite simply slide out of it.

 We avoid problems like this by colour-coding our slings.
 We use different colours to make it easier for carers to immediately and easily know what size the sling is, right through from paediatric, to plus size.
 We tend to work out what size the client needs with this table:

 |XXX Small||43cm – 53cm (17” – 21”)||81cm – 97cm (31” – 38”)|

 |XX Small||53cm – 67cm (21” – 26”)||97cm – 114cm (38” – 45”)|

 |X Small||67cm – 76cm (26” – 30”)||114cm – 133cm (45” – 52”)|